-The Black experience is so vast and varied there is no end to what can be learned about it.
-This is why when I travel, I try to visit local Black History Museums to get a better feel for a new destination.
-On my most recent trip to Georgia, my family and I visited the Jack Hadley Black History Museum and learned first-hand what it was like for the museum’s curator, Mr. Hadley, to grow up on a plantation.
+Looking for Black History Museums you can explore from home?
+The Black experience is so vast and varied that there’s no end to what can be learned about it.
+This is why when I travel, I visit local African-American History Museums to get a better feel for a new destination.
+On a trip to Georgia, my family and I visited the Jack Hadley Black History Museum and learned first-hand what it was like for the museum’s curator, Mr. Hadley, to grow up on a plantation.

 Google Arts & Culture and the United States Civil Rights Trail provide virtual tours, exhibits, and access to online archives that you can explore from home.

 Here are some African American History and Civil Rights Museums that you can explore from home:

 12 AFRICAN AMERICAN BLACK HISTORY MUSEUMS TO VISIT VIRTUALLY

 You can find a complete list of all the virtual tours offered by Google Arts & Culture here.

 Smithsonian National Museum of African American History and Culture (Washington, DC)

 Since opening in 2016, the Smithsonian National Museum of African American History and Culture has become one of the most popular museums in Washington, DC.
 Visitors are educated about the Black experience by going on a trip through time.
 The journey starts in Africa with its history galleries that span from Slavery to Emancipation and then from Segregation to Today.
 More than 3,500 exhibits are available online.

 Archives of African American Music & Culture (Bloomington, Indiana)

 The collections in the Archives of African American Music & Culture museum highlight African American music ranging from classical, and religious, to popular music including R&B and Hip Hop.